microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

    pip install agent-framework --pre
    ```
 4. Authenticate to Azure:

     ```
     az login
     ```
     you'll be prompted to open a browser window and fill in a code to complete the authentication.
+Once back in the terminal, press **Enter** to confirm the Azure subscription selection.

 5. Navigate to the directory where the code file is saved:

    ```